ErpNetDocs/tech/modules/express/crm/index.md

 # CRM

-The **Customer Relationship Management** module is a system that helps you effectively manage and track your interactions with customers and prospects.
+The **Customer Relationship Management** module helps you manage and track your interactions with customers and prospects.

 It is composed of the following sub-modules: